zberman1234/FastFourierTransform/README.md

 # Fast Fourier Transform in Java
-This file contains an implementation of the Fast Fourier Transform (FFT) algorithm.
-The FFT is an efficient algorithm for calculating the Fourier transform of a sequence.
+This file contains an implementation of the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) algorithm.
+The FFT is an efficient algorithm for calculating the Fourier Transform of a sequence.
 It can be used to analyze the frequency content of a signal and has applications in a variety of fields, including signal and image processing and telecommunications.

 ### Usage
 To use the FFT implementation, you can pass in an array of Complex objects as an argument to the fft method.
 The Complex class is a custom class included in this file that represents complex numbers with real and imaginary components.